go-jet/jet/wiki/SELECT.md

 ```

 #### 2. Jet select statement
-Joined tables(or just one) are before columns selected.
+Table sources are before columns selected.
 There is no FROM.
 ```
 Payment.
     INNER_JOIN(Customer, Payment.CustomerID.EQ(Customer.CustomerID))